SIV clinics and a caution

-My intent is not to scare pilots away from SIV's but to warn them that they must decide what to do and whether they should launch if conditions are not perfect.
+My intent is not to scare pilots away from SIV's but to warn them that they must decide what to do at the SIV and whether they should launch if conditions are not perfect.
 The water is not much of a safety net if things really go wrong.
 The best I can think of is that water does make a landing under a reserve easy (if the pilot does not drown).
-Water will not save a pilot in an out-of-control spiral dive or cocooned in a glider.
-Hence, why the Europeans are not sure why having water is any particular advantage.
+Water may not save a pilot in an out-of-control spiral dive, tangled up in his lines/harness, or cocooned in the glider.
+Hence, why the Europeans are not sure having water is any particular advantage.

 Here are some of the things that have occurred at clinics, even when run by the best instructors and crew.